Cvrane/ChartReader/README.md

 </h3>

 ## Text detection
-AWS-Rekognition is used to detect text in the image.
+Amazon Rekognition is used to detect text in the image.
 [DetectText](https://docs.aws.amazon.com/rekognition/latest/dg/API_DetectText.html) API is used for detecting text.
 Only the text with confidence >= 80 are considered.

 ### Double-pass algorithm for text detection
 To improve text detection, double-pass algorithm is employed.